-Further costs incurred by the funds
+Further costs

 In addition to our charges, there may be further costs incurred, which can vary over time.
-Where these are applicable, they're paid for by the relevant fund and will impact on its overall performance.
+Where these are applicable, they are paid for by the relevant fund and will impact on its overall performance.

 For more information on these further costs, please look at the current Fund Guide for this product.